-For all the Cascade DFP examples, please refer the 'mmwave_studio_cascade_user_guide.pdf' present as a part of mmWaveStudio 2.1/mmWaveStudio 3.0.0.7 package for getting started with the cascade system and running the DFP examples.
+For all the Cascade DFP examples, please refer the 'mmwave_studio_cascade_user_guide.pdf' present as a part of mmWaveStudio 3.0.0.14 package for getting started with the cascade system and running the DFP examples.

-- To receive the CSI2/LVDS, Connect the CSI-2/LVDS Interface of DCA1000 EVM to an external device which has a compatible CSI-2/LVDS.
-The detail of the external device is out-of-scope for this document. - Following sections describe the general procedure for connecting the single chip EVM and running the examples.
-Refer to 'mmwave_studio_user_guide.pdf' for steps required to run mmWave Studio GUI.
+- To receive the raw data over LVDS, Connect the LVDS Interface of DCA1000 EVM to an external device which has a compatible LVDS.
+The detail of the external device is out-of-scope for this document. - And to capture over CSI-2 AWR2243 can be directly connected to compatible external Host device with proper connector. - Following sections describe the general procedure for connecting the single chip EVM and running the examples.